Parallel (2024 film): Plot

 In a house in the woods, Vanessa is looking through the window when suddenly she is startled by a bird hitting the glass.
-Vanessa comes out to look at the dead bird and her husband Alex joins her, trying to hold her hand to comfort her.
+Vanessa goes out to look at the dead bird and her husband Alex joins her, trying to hold her hand to comfort her.
 Vanessa walks away from him.

 Later Vanessa tells Alex and his brother Martel that last night she heard a loud noise that sounded like an explosion coming out of the forest.
 Martel talks about a facility in the forest which was rumored to have weird experiments happening inside.
 People previously went missing, thus the facility shutting down and now the forest is supposed to be claimed as a preservation.

 However, Alex thinks it was a story made up by their dad who abandoned them.
 Martel thinks their dad was searching for something but Alex dismisses the idea.

 Then Vanessa decides she needs time alone and prepares for a walk in the forest.
 Martel gives her a rifle to fight any wild animals and casually asks if the couple has decided to sell the house yet.
 Alex replies that they are still thinking about it but Vanessa is against it which triggers an argument that makes Vanessa leave in a huff.
 Alex follows her and explains to her his brother is just trying to help them move on, only Vanessa asks Alex he wishes she had died.

 While walking in the forest, Vanessa sits down on a log to rest.
 A bird quickly flies past as Vanessa hears a noise in the forest.
 Someone fires a shot at her she hides behind a tree.
 Vanessa fires back and when she looks through her scope, she sees what appears to be herself hide behind another tree.